lgbouma/cdips/drivers/HOWTO.md

 1. make lightcurves using cdips-pipeline.

+2. to make HLSP lightcurves and period-find: `lc_thru_periodfinding`, which wraps the following steps.

-2. run `trex_lc_to_mast_lc` (symlinks CDIPS matches into a good directory structure; then hard copies the LCs and reformats them into the MAST format).
+  * run `trex_lc_to_mast_lc` (symlinks CDIPS matches into a good directory structure; then hard copies the LCs and reformats them into the MAST format).

-3. for an initial look at the rms vs mag for the LCs, run `get_cdips_lc_stats`. this can also tell you how many NaNs were in the run.  also writes `supplemented_cdips_lc_statistics.txt`, which is used for the vetting pdfs.
+  * for an initial look at the rms vs mag for the LCs, run `get_cdips_lc_stats`. this can also tell you how many NaNs were in the run.  also writes `supplemented_cdips_lc_statistics.txt`, which is used for the vetting pdfs.

-4. to learn how many stars were expected on silicon, run `how_many_cdips_stars_on_silicon`
+  * to learn how many stars were expected on silicon, run `how_many_cdips_stars_on_silicon`

-5. `do_initial_period_finding`: runs initial TLS and LS, to apply use for cuts and pass to reconstructive TFA. also writes `which_references_and_clusters_matter.txt` (to know how badly your results depend on the Dias 2014 catalog) also makes plots that show the distribution of results.
+  * `do_initial_period_finding`: runs initial TLS and LS, to apply use for cuts and pass to reconstructive TFA. also writes `which_references_and_clusters_matter.txt` (to know how badly your results depend on the Dias 2014 catalog). also makes plots that show the distribution of results.

+3. manually fine-tune your criteria for "signal detection".

-7. `reconstructive_tfa/RunTFASR.sh` does signal reconstruction for TFA lightcurves
+4. `reconstructive_tfa/RunTFASR.sh` does signal reconstruction for TFA lightcurves

-8. `make_vetting_multipg_pdf`: make a multipage PDF with the information needed to make classifications for vetting.
+5. `make_vetting_multipg_pdf`: make a multipage PDF with the information needed to make classifications for vetting.

     * Check `logs/vetting_pdf.log` for name-matching errors.
 (First pass, they